 ABOUT CARRIER CLINIC — BLAKE RECOVERY CENTER

-Founded in 1910, Carrier Clinic is one of the largest not-for-profit behavioral health facilities in New Jersey.
-Alongside an array of psychiatric services provided from its 100-acre campus in central New Jersey, the organization offers the Blake Recovery Center (BRC), which provides detox, residential, and outpatient services for individuals struggling with substance abuse and dual diagnosis.
+Carrier Clinic, founded in 1910, is a leading not-for-profit behavioral health facility in New Jersey.
+The organization operates the Blake Recovery Center (BRC), which offers detox, residential, and outpatient services for individuals struggling with substance abuse and dual diagnosis.

-BRC offers medication-assisted treatment (MAT), including a Suboxone program.
+BRC provides medication-assisted treatment (MAT), including a Suboxone program.

 TREATMENT & ASSESSMENT

-Upon completion of a thorough assessment, many clients begin their recovery with detox, under the facility’s 24/7 medically supervised care.
-BRC’s residential program aims to address the “medical, emotional, and social needs of each individual,” by taking a comprehensive, individualized approach to treatment.
+After a thorough assessment, clients may begin their recovery with detox, receiving 24/7 medically supervised care.
+The residential program at BRC provides comprehensive, individualized treatment to address the medical, emotional, and social needs of each individual.

-Residential programming typically includes individual and group counseling, family intervention and involvement, addiction education, and 12-step meetings.
-The program seeks to actively involve the client and their family members in every stage of treatment, from admission to discharge.
-For families, the facility offers a weekend codependency program.
+The residential program includes individual and group counseling, family intervention and involvement, addiction education, and 12-step meetings.
+The client and their family members are actively involved in every stage of treatment.
+The facility also offers a weekend codependency program for families.

 STAFF CREDENTIALS